rafosorio/iks-workshop/_docs/box/box-home.md

 - Click on `index.js` to modify it.
 - This widget an be surfaced as is in ICEC after running a `build` and registering it inside the custom.js.
 But we already did that with the hello world widget, so we are going to make it something more interesting.
 We are going to access a Box folder and download and upload files via that widget.

+- This widget requires a Box Account and a Token to access the Box folder.
+For the purpose of this lab, you should not use an enterprise account, so sign up for a [Box Developer account](https://developer.box.com/) and [create a Developer Token](https://blog.box.com/blog/introducing-developer-tokens/)

 - Copy and paste the following javascript to replace the entire content of `index.js`.

 ```javascript